metabase/metabase/docs/users-guide/sql-snippets.md

 In the **SQL editor**:

-1. **Highlight a section of SQL** that you want to snip.
-In this case, we'll snip the following SQL code:
+1. **Highlight a section of SQL** that you want to save.
+In this case, we'll select the following SQL code:
 ```
 orders AS o
 LEFT JOIN products AS p